lingoiitgn/TempUN/README.md

 ## Zeroshot
 ### Open-source models:
 #### Using vLLM:
 We have utillized vLLM for getting inference from `phi-2`, `mistral-instruct-v0.2`, and `llama-2-chat`.
-The code for inference is located in the `` file.
+The code for inference is located in the `inference/zeroshot/inf_vllm.py` file.
+To get inference run below command:

+    python inf_vllm.py --hub-model-name meta-llama/Meta-Llama-3-8B-Instruct --base-dir /path_to_csvs --out-dir /path_to_results --year 1947

 #### Using transformers:
 flan-t5-xl
 #### Using Groq: